Why Play in the WYFL?

 When will practices start and for how long?

-First padded practices will begin on Monday, July 22nd.
+First padded practice dates will be announced closer to the season.
+It is typically the last week of July.
 NO pads may be worn before this UYFC date.
 Coaches are allowed to gather players for conditioning and practice up to 5 times a week until school starts.
-After that, by rule, coaches are limited to three two hour practices each week, plus an additional day for film or a team activity during the season so our athletes have time to be students also.
+After that, by rule, coaches are limited to three, two hour practices each week, plus an additional day for film or a team activity during the season so our athletes have time to be students also.

 How are teams formed and/or what team will my player be on?